 Home equity lines of credit (HELOCs)

-Furthermore, Chase Bank is well known for top-notch customer services and satisfaction.
+Furthermore, Chase Bank is well known for top-notch customer service and satisfaction.
 The bank has so many resources.
 No wonder the J.D.
-Power 2019 U.S. National Banking Satisfaction Study shows Chase Bank in the first place.
+Power 2019 U.S. National Banking Satisfaction Study shows Chase Bank in first place.
 They invest heavily in technology, training, and staff to help clients keep their assets at Chase.
 No wonder why they have a lot of customers.

 You can access Chase bank customer service online 24/7.
 Customer service is available by phone seven days per week from 6 a.m. to midnight Eastern Time.
 But business accounts and private client relationships have 24/7 access.